Chapter 6 Measures of Dispersion

 5 5.
 Decreasaed a lot 389 4.7% 8'225 100.0%

 For this variable, the 25th percentile is in the first category (“Increased a lot”) and the 75 percentile is in the third category (“Kept the same”).
 The language for ordinal variables is a bit different and not quantitative as when using numeric data.
-For instance, in this case, it is not appropriate to say the inter-quartile range is from 2 (from 1 to 3), as the concept of numeric difference doesn’t work well here.
-Instead, it is more appropriate to say the inter-quartile range is from ‘increase a lot’ to ‘kept the same’, or that the middle 50% hold opinions ranging from ‘increased a lot’ to ‘kept the same’.
+For instance, in this case, it is not appropriate to say the inter-quartile range is 2 (from categories 1 to 3), as the concept of numeric difference doesn’t work well here.
+Instead, it is more appropriate to say the inter-quartile range is from ‘increased a lot’ to ‘kept the same’, or that the middle 50% hold opinions ranging from ‘increased a lot’ to ‘kept the same’.

-6.4 Dispersion Around the Mean
+Dispersion Around the Mean

-Average deviation from the mean Conceptually, what we are interested in is the average deviation from the mean.
+Conceptually, what we are interested in is the average deviation from the mean.
 However, as you are no doubt saying to yourself right now, taking the average deviation from the mean is a terrible idea, as this statistic is always equal to zero.

 \[\text{Average Deviation}=\frac{\sum_{i=1}^n {x_i}-\bar{x}}{n}=0\]

-\[\text{M.A.D}=\frac{\sum_{i=1}^n |{x_i}-\bar{x}|}{n}\] Let’s calculate this using the percent foreign-born (states20$fb):
+\[\text{M.A.D}=\frac{\sum_{i=1}^n |{x_i}-\bar{x}|}{n}\] Let’s calculate this using the percent foreign-born (states20$fb

 #Calculate absolute deviations